ottuco/keycloak-auth-utils/README.md

 - `-migrate-groups`: Synchronize Keycloak roles to Django groups.
 - `-migrate-users`: Migrate users from Django to Keycloak.
 - `-migrate-permissions`: Migrate permissions from Django to Keycloak.
+- `-delegate-celery`: Delegates the task to a celery worker
 - `--realm-name`: Specify the Keycloak realm to operate on.
 - `--clients`: Specify the clients that needs to be created noting that core and frontend are created by default